gaboesquivel/gaboesquivel.com/source/_posts/2014-04-20-introduction-to-gulpjs.markdown

 [Mark Dalgleish](http://twitter.com/markdalgleish) published a great presentation that covers the history of Grunt and Gulp and their differences: http://markdalgleish.github.io/presentation-build-wars-gulp-vs-grunt

-Another great article on this matter that is worth reading is [Gulp, Grunt, Whatever..](http://blog.ponyfoo.com/2014/01/09/gulp-grunt-whatever) by [Nicolas Bevacqua](http://twitter.com/nzgb)
+Another great article that is worth reading is [Gulp, Grunt, Whatever..](http://blog.ponyfoo.com/2014/01/09/gulp-grunt-whatever) by [Nicolas Bevacqua](http://twitter.com/nzgb)

 The main reasons why I decided to switch to Gulp are:
 - Grunt uses JSON-like data configuration files; Gulp uses leaner, simpler JavaScript code.
 - Grunt plugins often perform multiple tasks; Gulp plugins are designed to do one thing only.
 - Grunt requires plug-ns for basic functionality such as file watching; Gulp has them built-in.

-There's a Javascript Jabber episode with the creator of Gulp: [JSJ Gulp.js with Eric Schoffstall](http://javascriptjabber.com/097-jsj-gulp-js-with-eric-schoffstall)

 You can find gulp plugins at http://gulpjs.com/plugins and https://npmjs.org/browse/keyword/gulpplugin

 ##Conclusion